 Student Loan Refinancing

 SoFi – SoFi offers student loan refinancing solutions at low rates.
-Variable interest rates as low as 2% and they don’t use FICO scores.
+Variable low interest rates.
 Read: How SoFi Is Helping People Pay Off Student Loans (Plus Get $100 Bonus)

 Ebates – One of the best ways to save money is to sign up for a cash back site like Ebates.
 You can get free cash back just by shopping online like you normally would.
 I use it when I have order anything from Best Buy, refill my contact lenses or buy gifts.
 Click here to sign up through my referral link and get a $10 bonus.

 ThredUp – ThredUp is an awesome way to save money on designer apparel!
 You can find items for up to 90% off retail price!
 It’s like second hand/thirft shopping but done entirely online.
 You can also sell some your old clothes to ThredUp if you choose.
 Click here to sign up through my referral link and get a $10 credit toward your first purchase.

 BillCutterz – Billcutterz is a bill negotiation services that will negotiate with your service providers on your behalf.
 They can negotiate your cell phone, your landline, your cable and much more.
 I sent them my cell phone bill and within 24 hours they’d already saved me $10.
 It’s a great way to save money on your bills without having to do the negotiating yourself.
 Click here to sign up for BillCutters and give it a try.

 Personal Capital – Personal Capital is a budgeting software similar to Mint and other Quicken products but with better options for keeping track of investments.
 I switched over to Personal Capital in 2016 and I love it!
 It helps me keep track of my income, spending, debt, investments and net worth.
 Best of all, it’s free!
 Read: Personal Capital Review: A New Tool to Track Your Net Worth